Is polystyrene recyclable?

-Can you put polystyrene in the recycling bin?
+Can you put polystyrene or styrofoam in the recycling bin?

 This is in part because of a lack of the required infrastructure.
 It is both expensive and complex logistically to build polystyrene compacting machinery.
 There is also the challenge posed by gathering it in large enough quantities.

 The advice from Recycle for Greater Manchester (R4GM), which works together with local councils in Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, and Trafford to encourage residents and businesses to manage their waste responsibly, is to put polystyrene in the general waste bin.

 Some local authorities elsewhere in the country accept polystyrene packaging for collection, although it is unlikely to be recycled.

 To find out what is recyclable in your area, and where to take it, visit recyclenow.com – the Government-funded national recycling campaign for England – and enter your postcode into the Recycling Locator.

 While light, polystyrene is also bulky.
 That means it’s cumbersome to collect and transport.

 Left at the kerbside, it is vulnerable to being blown away.
 Another challenge is that material earmarked for recycling must be free from contaminants beforehand.

 That’s why recycling polystyrene used in food packaging, for example cups for hot drinks, is a rarity.